If you’ve used an Android device for some time, you must have encountered the “Server Error No Connection Retry” error.

 When that happens, you can’t access the Play Store.
 Whether you’re trying to download a new app or update an existing one, this error message can be incredibly frustrating.

-Fortunately, there are ways to solve this problem, and they’re typically not too hard to do, providing you know what to look for.
+Fortunately, there are ways to solve this problem, and they’re typically not too hard to do, provided you know what to look for.

 In this guide, we explain why you are facing the “Server Error No Connection Retry” error on Google Play Store and provide solutions to help you get back to browsing and downloading your favorite apps in no time.
 Let’s dive in.